Best mountain bike helmets 2023 - top-rated head protection for the trail

 £280

-That said, it is pricey but Smith Optics has done an excellent job with the Mainline.
+It is pricey but Smith Optics has done an excellent job with the Mainline.
 It’s thoughtfully ergonomic and super comfortable.
 The only real downsides are that it would be breezier if the Koroyd wasn’t there – if potentially less protective and that some riders might prefer a Fidlock closure to the classic and more fiddly D-rings.

 IXS Trigger FF helmet